Materials-Consortia/OPTIMADE/optimade.md

 applies for comparisons of two properties of different type, e.g. `nelements > chemical_formula_hill`.

-* Given a timestamp property and a string token, the value of the latter MUST be parsed according to [RFC 3339 Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6).
+* Given a timestamp property and a string token, the value of the latter MUST be the timestamp that would result from parsing the string according to [RFC 3339 Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6).

 * Comparison of a timestamp property and a numeric token MUST be reported as an error.